gsantoro/blog/content/posts/emails from cli.md

 <!--audience-->
 I can see two main use cases for you to prefer the command line to a web solution (like Gmail) for sending emails:
 - you live in the command line and you never want to leave
-- you are a DevOps engineer in search of a cheap and secure way to automate sending emails from the command line
+- you are a DevOps engineer in search of a cheap and secure way to automate sending emails from the command line.

 Those two use cases definitively overlap but I mean you don't have to be a DevOps to like this setup.
 You might just prefer the command line to a GUI (Graphical User Interface).